thoughtbot/write-yourself-a-roguelike/book/introduction/tooling.md

 In order to make our roguelike we'll be using a few different tools.
 First off, we'll be using Ruby.
 I've chosen Ruby for this initial edition for a couple of reasons.
 First and foremost, I find Ruby to be fairly easy to understand and when I want to build something quickly it's my goto.
 Second, I feel like object-oriented programming lends itself fairly well for programming games.
 Lastly, it has ncurses bindings available through the gem `curses`.

 What is ncurses you ask? ncurses stands for *new curses*, it's a freeware reimplementation of the original curses library.
 Its purpose is to make managing screen state easier and more portable.
-If you've ever installed some flavor of linux on a computer you might have seen something like this:
+If you've ever installed some flavor of Linux on a computer you might have seen something like this:

 \includegraphics[width=\linewidth]{images/ncurses-example.png}